cycomachead/thesis/contents/design.md

 * Often TAs are not experts in the tools they are required to use to accomplish their teaching duties, such as LMSs and grading systems such as λ.
 * TAs, like most users, have a limited amount of time to complete their work.

-While these three ideas may seem obvious, they are important to recognize if our work is to be used beyond the initial implementation, then we need to consider how TAs will use λ.
+While these three ideas may seem obvious, they are important to recognize if our work is to be used beyond the initial implementation.
+Then, we need to consider how TAs will use λ.

 * Test cases need to be easy to write and upload.
 	* The [Implementation](./implementation.md) chapter describes the problems with our initial approach using edX's tools.